madrugado/deep-learning-nlp-rl-papers/PAPERS.md

 **Authors:** Victor Makarenkov, Bracha Shapira, Lior Rokach

-In this work we implement a training of a Language Model (LM), using Recurrent Neural Network (RNN) and GloVe word embeddings, introduced by Pennigton et al. in [1].
+**Abstract:** In this work we implement a training of a Language Model (LM), using Recurrent Neural Network (RNN) and GloVe word embeddings, introduced by Pennigton et al. in [1].
 The implementation is following the general idea of training RNNs for LM tasks presented in [2], but is rather using Gated Recurrent Unit (GRU) [3] for a memory cell, and not the more commonly used LSTM [4].

 **URL:** https://arxiv.org/abs/1610.03759